-The criminal justice concentration provides the fundamentals of the criminal justice system, American juvenile justice, crime, criminal behavior, and policing.
-In ACU's Christian context, the curriculum integrates faith and the biblical worldview with the criminal justice coursework, exploring critical issues of free will, justice, redemption, and the nature of man.
+The criminal justice concentration offers a foundational understanding of the American criminal justice system.
+Students explore criminology, legal procedures, the Bill of Rights, and ethical standards for law enforcement and other public servants.
+Grounded in ACU's Christian mission, the curriculum integrates a biblical worldview with criminal justice studies, encouraging thoughtful reflection on free will, justice, redemption, and human nature.